sciZer0/7/v/README.md

 Vote (VOTE) is a native token of the Vote blockchain.

-The whole Maximum Supply of the Vote token is created at the Genesis Block.
+The Maximum Supply of the Vote token is created at the Genesis Block.

 The Maximum Supply is 10,000,000 Vote tokens.